databricks/terraform-provider-databricks/docs/resources/file.md

 ---
 # databricks_file Resource

-This resource allows uploading and downloading files in [databricks_volume](volume.md) up to 5GiB in octet-stream.
+This resource allows uploading and downloading files in [databricks_volume](volume.md).

+Notes:
+* Currently the limit is 5GiB in octet-stream.
+* Currently, only UC volumes are supported.
+The list of destinations may change.

 ## Example Usage